-While mitochondria are derived from eubacterial ancestors, the organellar genomes found today in animals, plants and fungi do not closely resemble those of modern eubacteria.
+While mitochondria are derived from eubacterial ancestors, the organellar genetic systems found today in animals, plants and fungi do not closely resemble those of modern eubacteria.
 To understand how these small but important genomes are expressed, we need to study the organelles themselves.

-Our research is aimed at understanding how expression of genes in mitochondrial DNA is controlled by nuclear genes, and how mitochondrially coded proteins are assembled with nuclearly coded proteins into the respiratory chain complexes.
+Our research has been aimed at understanding how expression of genes in mitochondrial DNA is controlled by nuclear genes, and how mitochondrially coded proteins are assembled with nuclearly coded proteins into the respiratory chain complexes.
 Budding yeast (Saccharomyces cerevisiae) is a wonderful organism in which to study these interactions, since mutations in both genetic systems can be isolated and manipulated.
-Furthermore, genetic transformation and homologous recombination allow the replacement of wild-type by mutant,or novel, DNA sequences in both the nuclear and mitochondrial genomes.
+Furthermore, genetic transformation and homologous recombination allow the replacement of wild-type by mutant, or novel, DNA sequences in both the nuclear and mitochondrial genomes.

 Inheritance through meiosis